When it comes to our furnaces and other HVAC systems, few people know much about the different parts and what they all do.

 Knowing exactly how to tell if an inducer motor is bad can greatly increase the chance of you catching any problems from occurring.
 We’ve put together this article to help you narrow down some of the key signs of a bad inducer motor and what you can do to fix any of them.

-If none of these fixes solve the problem or you suspect it may be a far bigger issue that needs professional help, call our team at Clover Services or schedule an appointment on our website at your earliest convenience.
+If none of these fixes solve the problem or you suspect it may be a far bigger issue that needs professional help, call our team at Clover Contracting or schedule an appointment on our website at your earliest convenience.

 What are furnace inducer motors?